holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 - Adam with fixed learning rate [10e-4]
 - Batch size = 256
 - Fully connected MLPs with 3 hidden layers and 2048 units each
-- With and without dropout
+- Without dropout (made our results too unstable to include)
 - A simple convolutional network with 4 layers, 5x5 spatial kernel, stride 1 and 256 channels
 - Logistic regression
 - 10 different seeds to visualize uncertainty bands  (30 in original paper)